Nisha318/Terraform-Azure-Configs/Web App Deployment Slots/README.md

+Pre-req: A Web App Deployed in Azure

-1. Create a Standard Tier App Service Plan
+1. Upgrade to a Standard Tier App Service Plan
 2. Create and Manage Deployment SLots